olson-sean-k/nym/README.md

 Here, `copy` is the sub-command (also known as an actuator), `**` is the from-pattern, and `{#0}.bak` is the to-pattern.
-Note that in most shells patterns must be escaped to avoid interacting with features like expansion.
+Note that in most shells patterns must be escaped to avoid interacting with shell features like expansion.
 Quoting patterns usually prevents these unwanted interactions.

 The following command finds all files beneath a `src` directory with either the `.go` or `.rs` extension.